GEIGEIGEIST/KLOR/README.md

 ## CASE

 [Here](https://github.com/GEIGEIGEIST/KLOR/case) are the case files for the KLOR.
-There is a acrylic case and a 3D Print case (which uses acrylic too) for every layout.
+There is a acrylic case and a 3D print case (which uses acrylic too) for every layout.

 ## FIRMWARE

 [QMK config](https://github.com/GEIGEIGEIST/qmk-config-klor) for the KLOR (supports OLED, encoders, LEDs, haptic feedback and speakers)\
-[ZMK config](https://github.com/GEIGEIGEIST/zmk-config-klor) for the KLOR (supports OLED, encoders, LEDs and Bluetooth)
+[ZMK config](https://github.com/GEIGEIGEIST/zmk-config-klor) for the KLOR (supports OLED, encoders, LEDs and Bluetooth)\
+Thaks to [Manna Harbour](https://github.com/manna-harbour) you can find KLOR in [Miryoku ZMK](https://github.com/manna-harbour/miryoku_zmk)

 ## BUILD GUIDE

-Here
+Here you can find the build guide for the KLOR.